The Show (2017 film): Plot

 As the show grows in popularity, Adam starts to lose his idealistic views and becomes more concerned with ratings and sensationalism.
 When a woman's carbon monoxide asphyxiation takes longer than expected, the crew decides to fake the death for the audience, and let her die off-stage.
 When she partially revives and frantically tries to escape her car, Adam forces her back inside, unaware that the camera inside the car is still filming.
 Sylvia witnesses the murder and makes a copy of the footage.
 Talk gets around that the death was faked, and the FBI takes notice.

 Karina feels Adam is losing his way and tries to confront him, but he only distances himself from her.
 After their parents' death years earlier, Adam had supported Karina through her depression and drug addiction and recovery.
 Now experiencing a breakdown over the loss of his support, and feeling judged because of their connection, she relapses and is caught pilfering drugs from the hospital.

 As a last resort, Mason auditions for the season finale of This Is Your Death, where one of three chosen contestants will earn a million dollars.
 He gets a spot on the show but tells his family he has gotten a wonderful new job and must go take a training course when he is actually heading to the studio to be the third scheduled suicide.

 After the first suicide by hara-kiri, Adam is horrified to see that Karina is to be the second contestant.
 Distraught over the distance between them, it is her last attempt to get through to him and make him end his involvement in the show and make others see the awful reality of it.
 She is lying on a gurney, holding a syringe to her arm.
 Adam races to stop her, but arrives at her side only to have her die in his arms.
 He follows as her body is taken away, and collapses, sobbing, on the street outside the studio.

 Wired with explosives and gripping a detonator button, Mason takes the stage as the final contestant.
 He begins to cry and refuses to press the button.
-Hearing about his life story, the audience begins to cheers as Mason leaves the stage to go home.
+Hearing about his life story, the audience begins to cheer as Mason leaves the stage to go home.

 As Mason and Sylvia leave the building, she hands the copy of the incriminating film clip to the FBI agents as they are about to collect Adam, who yells wildly at the gawking crowd as he is led away to turn off their cameras.